Vienna

 Throughout the modern era, Vienna has been among the largest German-speaking cities in the world.
 It was the largest in the 18th and 19th centuries, peaking at two million inhabitants before it was overtaken by Berlin at the beginning of the 20th century.
-Vienna is host to many major international organizations, including the United Nations, OPEC and the OSCE.
-In 2001, the city center was designated a UNESCO World Heritage Site.
-In July 2017, it was moved to the list of World Heritage in Danger.
+Vienna is host to many major international organizations, including the United Nations, OPEC and the Organization for Security and Co-operation in Europe.
+In 2001, the city centre was designated a UNESCO World Heritage Site.
+It was listed as endangered from July 2017 to July 2026.

-Vienna is renowned for its rich musical heritage, having been home to many celebrated classical composers, including Beethoven, Brahms, Bruckner, Haydn, Mahler, Mozart, Schoenberg, Schubert, Johann Strauss I, and Johann Strauss II.
-It played a pivotal role as a leading European music center, from the age of Viennese Classicism through the early part of the 20th century.
+Vienna is renowned for its rich musical heritage, having been home to many celebrated classical composers, including Ludwig van Beethoven, Johannes Brahms, Anton Bruckner, Joseph Haydn, Gustav Mahler, Wolfgang Amadeus Mozart, Arnold Schoenberg, Franz Schubert, Johann Strauss I, and Johann Strauss II.
+It played a pivotal role as a leading European music centre, from the age of Viennese Classicism through the early part of the 20th century.
 The city was home to the world's first psychoanalyst, Sigmund Freud.
-The historic center of Vienna is rich in architectural ensembles, including Baroque palaces and gardens, and the late-19th-century Ringstraße, which is lined with grand buildings, monuments and parks.
+The historic centre of Vienna is rich in architectural ensembles, including Baroque palaces and gardens, and the late-19th-century Ringstrasse, which is lined with grand buildings, monuments and parks.

-Etymology
+Etymology and exonyms

 Vienna was known to the Romans as Vindobona, a borrowing of a Celtic toponym meaning either "white place" or "place of Vindos" (a personal name).
-This name disappeared from the record after the 6th century, occurring for the last time in Jordanes' Getica.
-The German name for the city, Wien – of which Vienna is a Latinized form – is unrelated, deriving from the River Wien (compare Steyr, Enns, and Krems, which all take their names from the rivers whose mouths they lie at).
+This name disappeared from the record after the 6th century, occurring for the last time in Jordanes's Getica.
+The German name for the city, Wien – of which Vienna is a Latinised form – is unrelated, deriving from the River Wien (compare Steyr, Enns, and Krems, which all take their names from the rivers whose mouths they lie at).
 It occurs for the first time in the Salzburg Annals, which note that a battle was fought at a place named Wenia in the year 881.
 The name may ultimately mean "forest river", from Celtic *Vedunia.

 Bécs, the Hungarian name for Vienna (borrowed into Serbo-Croatian as Beč and into Ottoman Turkish as Beç), probably derives from a word meaning "kiln", and may date from a period in the 10th century when the region came under temporary Hungarian domination.
 In Romanian, the city is now called Viena, but the archaic names Beci and Beciu were used in chronicles.
 Romanian still has beci in use, a common noun meaning "cellar"; linguist Dan Alexe states both it and the aforementioned names of Vienna are believed to ultimately be derived from a word of the Turkic-speaking Avars, originally meaning "fortified place" or "treasury".

 In Slovene, the city is called Dunaj, which in other Slavic languages denotes the River Danube.

 In the Bavarian dialect of eastern Austria, the city is called Wean; however, this name is hardly used to any significant extent in the local city dialect (Viennese German) anymore.